Sentiment Analysis of Mahabharata using F#

 }

-Now, for a second keep this aside.
-We need more details or here data to find out sentiments.
+Now, for a second, put this aside.
+We need more details or data to find out sentiments.
 Data with which we can compare our book terms.
-So, we will be using two data sets.
-For emotions we will be using this and for positive / negative ratings we will be using this.
+So, we will be using two datasets.
+For emotions, we will be using this, and for positive and negative ratings, we will be using this.

 Emotion Lexicon: